 Predicting attrition clearly links to improved workforce planning – especially for roles deemed critical.

-8. It enables better employee development
+8. HR analytics enables better employee development

 Which employees suit on-the-job vs classroom learning?
 Which employees (with what characteristic traits) tend to be most likely to seek additional learning (and can knowing what they’ve picked be used to suggest others?).